pimoroni/rainbow-hat/documentation/Technical-reference.md

 B     | BCM#20
 C     | BCM#16

+Only one touch can be registered at a time, and a touch will time out after being continually held for more than about 30 seconds.

 ## 3 LEDs, Red, Green and Blue via GPIO

 The 3 LEDs are connected to the following GPIO pins.